 Lack of knowledge about SEO

-SEO is so important to the success of your blog.
-This will determine if your blog posts will found on search engines such as Google.
+SEO is so important to the success of your site.
+This will determine if your posts will found on search engines such as Google.

-The right SEO knowledge will aid you in finding the right keywords for your blog posts and help you make the best use of your blog traffic.
+The right SEO knowledge will aid you in finding the right keywords for your posts and help you make the best use of your traffic.

-Keyword research, on-page and off-page SEO practices are important to get your blog ranked high by Google.
+Keyword research, on-page and off-page SEO practices are important to get your site ranked high by Google.

 Irregular and Inconsistent posting